BeeBeeBethC/CEDAS/TESTING.md

 ### solved bugs

 API not linking
-It turned out I'd missed a crucial numerical value in the command.
-Once corrected the error was resolved.
-Programme ran as expected.
+It turned out I'd missed a numerical value in the command.
+Once corrected the error was squashed and programme ran as expected.

 Infinite while loop
 to get myself out of the while loop I sent the command 'exit()' this still didn't work and I'd realized that this command is specific for python shell.
 I then tried CTRL-C which worked and the while loop stopped.
 Once stopped I commented out the code that I used to check that the API was connected.
 On fixing the while loop by removing the partially written loop I had output as expected.